-Will My Students Loans Be Forgiven - or Not?
+Will My Student Loans Be Forgiven — or Not?

 Will President Biden forgive student loans?
 If not, when will I start having to pay my student loans back again?
 These are the questions that have plagued over 43 million borrowers — who share a cumulative $1.6 trillion in student loan debt — for some time now, especially in light of the financial stressors that the past few years have put on many Americans.
 So… what’s taking so long?

 The answer is, as usual, more complicated than it seems.

 UPDATE: As of December 19, 2022, the temporary pause on payments and interest for eligible loans has been extended, and the White House is engaged in legal proceedings regarding student debt relief.
 According to StudentAid.gov:

 "The student loan payment pause is extended until the U.S. Department of Education is permitted to implement the debt relief program or the litigation is resolved.
 Payments will restart 60 days later.
 If the debt relief program has not been implemented and the litigation has not been resolved by June 30, 2023 — payments will resume 60 days after that."

 This situation is continuing to develop, so it's a good idea to stay on top of news and updates regarding student loans and student loan forgiveness by visiting the US Department of Education's Federal Student Aid site.

 Want to learn the best way to prepare for student loan repayment to resume?
 We can help with that, too.

 What Has Been Done to Ease or Cancel Student Loans?

 Reuters and the White House report that the following steps have already been taken to ease the decades-long student loan burden borne by many borrowers: